Platformus/Platformus-Docs/platformus_website/endpoints.rst

-It allows you to specify, which C# class (implementation of the `IRequestProcessor <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website/RequestProcessors/IRequestProcessor.cs#L15>`_ interface) will process the requests.
-It is very important, because you can write your own implementations of this interface and process the requests in any way you want.
-You can return views, JSON, files, plain text, redirects, or any other content.
+It allows you to specify, which C# class (implementation of the `IRequestProcessor <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website/RequestProcessors/IRequestProcessor.cs#L15>`_ interface) will process the requests (convert request data and data provided by the data sources to the response).
+It is very important, because you can write your own implementations of this interface.
+You can return HTML (using or not using views), JSON, files, plain text, redirects, or any other content.
 There is the only one built-in request processor: the `DefaultRequestProcessor <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website.Frontend/RequestProcessors/DefaultRequestProcessor.cs#L17>`_ one.
-It returns views (you can specify the view name).
+It returns views as the ASP.NET controllers (you can specify the view name).

-If we talk about the views, endpoint should provide some information that a view needs using the view model.
+Please note that the endpoints process requests using the request processors, they do not (and should not) provide data for the responses.
+In other words, they take prepared data and represent it in some way (HTML, JSON etc.).
+Data is provided to the endpoints by :ref:`data sources <data-sources>`.
-Endpoint creates and initializes a view model using the data sources.
-Each endpoint can have different :ref:`data sources <data-sources>`.
+Each endpoint can have different data sources at the same time.

 .. image:: /images/platformus_website/endpoints/5.png